 Load Board: Type of “bulletin board” used to match shipping needs with available carrier, driver and vehicle capacity.

 Non-Resident Importer (NRI): CBSA-administered program that allows U.S. businesses to act as “importers of record,” thereby allowing pre-payment of all taxes, duties and fees before a shipment arrives at the border.
-Pre-payment of fees allows U.S. businesses to charge their Canadian customers for all costs at time of purchase, and it levels the playing field for U.S. businesses interested in competing in the Canadian market.
+Pre-payment of fees allows U.S. businesses to charge their Canadian customers for all costs at time of purchase, and levels the playing field for U.S. businesses interested in competing in the Canadian market.

 North American Aerospace Defense Command (NORAD): The bi-national U.S.-Canadian military organization responsible for the aerospace and maritime defense of the United States and Canada.

 North American Free Trade Agreement (NAFTA): International trade agreement between the United States, Mexico and Canada intended to promote free trade among the three countries.
 Among NAFTA’s many provisions is the elimination of tariffs on domestically manufactured goods traveling between the three nations.
 The agreement took effect on January 1, 1994, resulting in the world’s largest free trade area.

 Office of Foreign Assets Control (OFAC): Agency of the U.S. Department of the Treasury, OFAC administers and enforces economic and trade sanctions based on U.S. foreign policy and national security goals.

 Other Government Departments (OGDs): Also called Partner Government Agencies (PGAs), OGDs are government agencies that have regulatory control over import/export of products that fall under their jurisdiction.
 Businesses are responsible for determining if their shipments fall under the purview of any OGD(s), and for complying with applicable requirements.